Problem2Value/p2v-blog/content/articles/remote-work-in-europe.md

 ## Conclusion

 These are obviously many other aspects to consider.
-One thing that is very clear however is that copying how things have always been done onto a distributed workplace is not the solution.
+However, one thing is very clear: copying how things have always been done needs to change for an effective distributed workplace.